Leon Pescheret: Early life

 Pescheret was born in the London suburb of Chiswick, England to French parents.
 His father was a chef for Queen Victoria until she died.
 Pescheret began his studies at the Royal College of Engraving in Kensington under Malcolm Osborne, and the Battersea Polytechnic (now called the University of Surrey) in London.
 In 1910, his father moved the family to Washington, D.C. and became chef for the British Ambassador to the United States.

-Pescheret served in the United States Army during World War I. After returning from World War I, Pescheret began experimenting with etching striking his first pate in 1926.
+Pescheret served in the United States Army during World War I. After returning from World War I, Pescheret began experimenting with etching striking his first plate in 1926.
 He was admitted to the Chicago Society of Etchers in 1928.

 By the 1920s he was attending the Art Institute of Chicago, studying interior design under French artist and muralist Albert François Fleury.
 In 1934, Pescheret traveled back to Europe to study with Roger Hebbelinck, who was the color etcher to the court of Belgium.
 He studied engraving in England at the Royal College of Art, under Malcolm Osborne and Robert Austin.

 He was previously married to Grace Wallar Pescheret (1884–1950); and in 1951, he married Katherine Louis Pescheret (née Firebaugh; 1898–1985).